 Criminalization of HIV - A brief story in a small town

-HIV criminalization is nothing new, of course.
-Since 1980, over 30 states passed laws to punish people who fail to disclose their HIV status before having sex, intravenous needle sharing, or donate blood or organs.
-In some cases, people have even been processed by spitting in others, even though experts say that saliva can not transmit HIV.
+Criminalization of HIV is nothing new, of course.
+Since 1980, over 30 states passed laws to punish people who fail to disclose their HIV status before having sex, intravenous needle sharing, or donating blood or organs.
+In some cases, people have even been prosecuted for spitting on others, even though experts say that saliva can not transmit HIV.